danielearwicker/danielearwicker.github.io/pages/MobX - Like React, but for Data.md

 If you need any more convincing of the middle-of-the-road-ness, safety and reliability of the concepts in MobX, look no further than [Knockout.JS](http://knockoutjs.com).
 From its first version in summer 2010 it had `observable`, `computed` (originally called [dependentObservables](http://knockoutjs.com/documentation/dependentObservables.html)) and automatic dependency tracking between them.
 All are functionally identical to the equivalents in MobX.

 KO is almost *ridiculously* stable.
 Even the website has barely changed in [over five years](http://web.archive.org/web/20110325183117/http://knockoutjs.com/)!
 Google's Angular 1.x arose and fell in that time, while the core concepts of KO stayed the same, and they live on now in MobX.

+## See also

+[computed-async-mobx](https://github.com/danielearwicker/computed-async-mobx/) - a library I just published that extends the power of `computed` to expressions that return promises, integration asynchronous data into your nice pure MobX declarations.